-DEPARTMENT OF DEFENSE (DoD)
+DEPARTMENT OF DEFENSE (DOD)

-SCIENCE AND TECHNOLOGY (S&T) (6.1 - 6.3) APLU FY2023 Request: \$20.025 billion FY2023 PBR = \$16.455; FY2022= \$18.892 billion; FY2021 = \$16.873 billion
+SCIENCE AND TECHNOLOGY (S&T) (6.1 - 6.3) APLU FY2025 REQUEST: \$21.588 BILLION FY2025 PBR = \$17.208 BILLION; FY2024= \$21.526 BILLION; FY2023 = \$22.317 BILLION

-To advance the national security of the United States, it is critical our military remain on the leading edge of scientific and technological capabilities.
-The S&T program supports cutting-edge research that leads to the development of new defense and safety capabilities, warfare technologies, and weapon systems.

-We must maintain a strong investment in our defense science and research efforts if we intend to stay ahead of our adversaries.
-Tomorrow's military capabilities depend on the R&D investments we make today.
-Through partnerships with the research community, Department of Defense basic research is securing our nation's future military capabilities in areas such as quantum computing, artificial intelligence, and advanced autonomous systems.
+To safeguard the national security of the United States and stay ahead of adversaries, it is critical our military lead in scientific and technological capabilities.
+The S&T program supports cuttingedge research that advances development of new defense and safety capabilities, warfare technologies, and weapon systems.
+Tomorrow's military capabilities depend on the R&D investments made today.
+Through partnerships with the research community, Department of Defense basic research can secure our nation's future military capabilities in areas such as quantum computing, artificial intelligence, and advanced autonomous systems.

-BASIC RESEARCH (6.1)

-APLU FY2023 Request: \$2.929 billion

-FY2023 PBR = \$2.376 billion; FY2022= \$2.763 billion;

-FY2021 = \$2.671 billion
+BASIC RESEARCH (6.1) APLU FY2025 REQUEST: \$3.417 BILLION FY2025 PBR = \$2.453 BILLION; FY2024 = \$2.628 BILLION; FY2023 = \$2.920 BILLION

 Discoveries from defense basic research have led to paradigm shifts in military capabilities that are supporting the men and women in the military today.
-In addition to advocating for strong funding for all defense basic research efforts, APLU encourages a six percent increase from FY22 levels for each of the below basic research program elements.
-These requested funding levels are consistent with "Innovation: An American Imperative" and the National Defense Strategy Commission's 2018 report2, as well as the recent report from the American Academy of Arts and Sciences (AAAS).
-The AAAS report recommends a sustained real growth rate above the rate of inflation of at least four percent for basic research across the federal government, with commensurate growth in applied research investment trajectories, in order to maintain U.S. research and development leadership internationally.
-This request level includes the recommended growth rate of four percent, plus an additional two percent to conservatively reflect inflation.
+In addition to advocating for strong funding for all defense basic research efforts, APLU encourages a six percent increase from the Senate FY24 levels for each of the below basic research program elements.
+These requested funding levels are consistent with "Innovation: An American Imperative"1 and the National Defense Strategy Commission's 2018 report2, as well as the recent report from the American Academy of Arts and Sciences (AAAS).
+The AAAS report recommends a sustained real growth rate above the rate of inflation of at least four percent for basic research across the federal government, with commensurate growth in applied research investment trajectories, in order to maintain U.S. research and development leadership internationally.3 This request level includes the recommended growth rate of four percent, plus an additional two percent to conservatively reflect inflation on top of the Senate FY24 level.